“This is just about getting some numbers.”

 “This latest function broke some of the numbers from before, could you fix that please?”

-Many project that start out small legitimately grow bigger over time, by adding just one little more reasonable function at a time.
-All of the sudden the project is a big junk of ugly, unmaintained code, and nobody was responsible in particular.
+Many projects that start out small legitimately grow bigger over time, by adding just one little more reasonable function at a time.
+All of the sudden the project is a big junk of ugly, unmaintained code, and nobody is responsible in particular.
 It’s a pain to work with and when a change is made nobody can predict the consequences.

 Let me try an old metaphor: house construction.
 But rather than thinking about the actual building, I want you to think of infrastructure and protection.

 When you start building a wall*, and you are building only a small one, it is totally reasonable to wear a pair of gloves.
 Yes, hand protection.
 You could work with your bare hands, too, but you will be faster working with gloves.
 You can concentrate on the task at hand and not worry about how to touch each stone and tool.
 You won’t even look silly wearing gloves, because you are on a construction site, even if it is a small one.
 Plus, at the end of the day your hands have a much higher chance of remaining unharmed, giving you the possibility to pick up your work at top speed the next day.

 Even for very little projects that just produce some numbers, it’s totally justified to set up a local git repository.
 The effort is small and the gain is immediate.
 You do not need to be a software engineer to learn working with it.